CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 1. Once the three new members have been added to the group, select the **X** in the upper right-hand corner of the **Accounting** pane to close it.

 1. After adding members to the Accounting group, you will be returned to the **Active teams and groups** window.
-Select the **Security groups** tab to display the list of Security groups, and select **+ Add a security group**.
+Select the **Security groups (1)** tab to display the list of Security groups, and select **+ Add a security group (2)**.
 Repeat steps 3-14 to add a new group with the following information:

 	- Name: **IT Admins**